yipihey/arton/README.md

 # arton
-Curate and aerve art on AppleTV
+Curate and serve art on AppleTV